 - Smoking.
-Just under half (44%) said they are current smokers although over half of smokers do intend to give up (see back page for smoking cessation services in your area). - Diet.
-One-in-four (25%) residents had eaten a takeaway for their main meal once over the previous week and 13% had done so twice or more.
-This compares with almost two-thirds (62%) who had no main meals from a takeaway. - Physical activity.
+42% said they are current smokers although two thirds of smokers did say that they intend to give up (see back page for smoking cessation services in your area). - Diet.
+One in four (25%) residents had eaten a takeaway for their main meal once over the previous week and 13% had done so twice or more.
+This compares with 62% who had no main meals from a takeaway. - Physical activity.
 We asked residents whether they had done different types of physical activity over the past week.
 The table below shows the proportion that said they had done that activity on at least one day over the past week.

-In the last week have you Walked for at least 10 minutes at a time 66% Done moderate physical activities (eg carrying light loads, sweeping, cycling or swimming at a regular pace) 30% Done vigorous physical activities (eg heavy lifting, digging, aerobics, fast cycling or fast swimming) 15%
+In the last week have you Walked for at least 10 minutes at a time 80% Done moderate physical activities (eg carrying light loads, sweeping, cycling or swimming at a regular pace) 35% Done vigorous physical activities (eg heavy lifting, digging, aerobics, fast cycling or fast swimming) 10%